 - routes that help to explain the big picture.

-1. Catering to people with different interests
+1. Catering to people with different interests and needs

 The most common non-linear reading route helps readers to find chapters or sections of a book that are of particular interest or relevance to them.

 This is one of the simplest types of alternative reading route and can be effective when there is a clear division between different topic areas and when chapters or sections are able to stand on their own.